-Contact us for quantity discounts and freight quotes as we can get any size order out quickly.
+Contact us for quantity discounts on orders over 1000 and freight quotes as we can get any size order out quickly.

 Package heavy parts and supplies or use as sand-filled flood barriers.